 - You can find yourself with high folate or high B12. i.e. your body will have problems converting inactive forms of folate and B12 to the active forms.
 So the inactive folate or B12 will simply build up in your serum, also inhibiting the active forms.

 - You may find yourself with high mercury, or high copper, or high other heavy metals….though not always.
 High copper can cause low iron levels.

 - The journal Molecular Psychiatry states that “Schizophrenia-like syndromes, bipolar disorder, Parkinson’s disease, Alzheimer’s disease and vascular dementia have all been associated with one or more mutations of the MTHFR gene”.
 (2006;11, 352–360)

 I know by now you’re wanting to find out how you can deal with this.
 Luckily, there are a number of easy solutions.

-Additionally, high homocysteine levels are another indicator that you may have this gene mutation.
+Additionally, high homocysteine levels are another indicator that you may have this gene variant.

-Here’s what you should do if you have an MTHFR gene mutation:
+Here’s what you should do if you have an MTHFR genetic variant:

 1. The first thing you need to do is avoid any supplements that have synthetic forms of the B vitamins in them.
 For instance, any supplement with folic acid is no good – this is just the synthetic, inactive form of folate.